 Make sure for how period of time is the contract

-In Poland, most of the time, contract is signing for at least 12 months.
+If you want to rent a flat in Poland, most of the time, contract is signing for at least 12 months.
 Make sure you will be here for such period of time, because if it’s on the paper, it will be hard to change that agreement later.
 You can also try to add some points, saying that you can finish the contract earlier, for example reporting it one month in advance.

 Don’t agree for too big deposit.
 In Poland usually deposit for renting a flat or room is the same as the price for one or two month rent.